nickbytes/x0x0x-server/README.md

 For production:

-Same as above, but `npm start` would be replaced with however you choose to host your public-facing site.
+Same as above, but `npm start` would be replaced with however you choose to host your public-facing site on your server.

 ## client access